deso-protocol/docs/README.md

 ### Tweet to Claim Your Profile

-The owner of a reserved profile can claim their profile by navigating to their profile and hitting a button to Tweet their BitClout public key \(shown below\).
+The owner of a reserved profile can claim their profile by navigating to their profile and hitting a button to Tweet their DeSo public key \(shown below\).
 When they do this, they gain full access to the account, as well as a percentage of the creator coins associated with their profile \(see [Founder Rewards](./#founder-rewards)\).
 Only the owner of the Twitter account associated with a reserved profile can claim it.

 ![](.gitbook/assets/image%20%285%29.png)